 Distance – 15 km

-Muckross House is a natural starting point for a visit to Killarney National Park, so it’s no surprise that lots of walking routes begin here too.
-The lake loop is suitable for anyone who’s able to walk for a few hours, and the route takes in the intricate gardens and historic buildings of the estate.
+Muckross House is a natural starting point for a visit to the national park, so it’s no surprise that lots of Killarney National Park walks begin here too.
+The Muckross Lake Loop is suitable for anyone who’s able to stroll for a few hours, and the route takes in the intricate gardens and historic buildings of the estate.

 A scenic path leads walkers away from Muckross House and down to the shores of the lake.
 From there, the trail meanders out to the Muckross Peninsula, which separates Muckross Lake from Lough Leane.
 From here, wander through Reenadinna Wood, keeping an eye out for red squirrels and red deer.
 On the western edge of Muckross Lake, you can stop for coffee at Dinis Cottage, before following woodland and lakeside paths back to Muckross House.

-There’s also the option of taking an additional trip to Torc Waterfall, which takes about 2 hours.
+There’s also the option of taking an additional trip to Torc Waterfall from the Muckross Lake walk.

 2.Torc Waterfall Loop

 Torc Mountain towers over some of the prettiest sections of Killarney National Park and its tumbling waterfall is one of the highlights of the park.
-To complete the Torc Loop, begin at Muckross House and follow the signposts.
+To walk the entire Torc Waterfall Loop, begin at Muckross House and follow the signposts.
 A woodland trail and a series of stone steps lead to a viewpoint of the 18m high waterfall.
-After heavy rain, the falls are even more impressive.
-The trail eventually rejoins the Muckross Lake Loop Walk.
-You can also park at the base of Torc Mountain and hike to the summit.
-The beauty of Torc makes it one of the unmissable Killarney National Park walks.
+Torc Waterfall is at its most dramatic after heavy rain.

 3. Circular Walk, Knockreer